-Following the recommendation of the Audit Committee, we were appointed by the Board of Directors on 15 March 2018 to audit the financial statements for the year ended 31 October 2018 and subsequent financial periods.
-The period of total uninterrupted engagement is five years, covering the years ended 31 October 2018 to 31 December 2022.
+Following the recommendation of the audit committee, we were appointed by the Board of Directors on 15 March 2018 to audit the financial statements for the year ended 31 October 2018 and subsequent financial periods.
+The period of total uninterrupted engagement including retenders and reappointments is six years, covering the years ended 31 October 2018 to 31 December 2023.
 We remain independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 The non-audit services prohibited by that standard were not provided to the Company.